ldsouza/ldsouza.github.io/_posts/2017-10-02-sharepoint-update-from-ignite.md

 Enter text in [Markdown](http://daringfireball.net/projects/markdown/).
 Use the toolbar above, or click the **?** button for formatting help.

-Files On Demand (Windows 10)
+Sync all files with Files on demand (GA) - Files On Demand (Windows 10)

 View Document metrics number of views who viewed

 Short shared urls

-Sharing with external users (no office 365 account), with access code.
+Securely share externally without an account - Sharing with external users (no office 365 account), with access code.

+Link to Teams from SharEPoint